samereed/prop_pilot_docs/docs/generate_content.md

 ![Alt text](assets/generate_presentation.png)

 After this, you'll be brought to a screen where you can upload files and generate your presentation.
+Currently, we support **PDF and .DOCX files.**

 ![Alt text](assets/rfp_shell.png)